SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-04-30-census-pops.md

   )
 ```

-The `addWMSTiles()` function must include the url specifyubg the location of the [map server](https://tigerweb.geo.census.gov/arcgis/rest/services/TIGERweb) as well as which layers should be shown, eg. from the list [here](https://tigerweb.geo.census.gov/arcgis/rest/services/TIGERweb/tigerWMS_Current/MapServer).
+The `addWMSTiles()` function must include the url specifying the location of the [map server](https://tigerweb.geo.census.gov/arcgis/rest/services/TIGERweb) as well as which layers should be shown, eg. from the list [here](https://tigerweb.geo.census.gov/arcgis/rest/services/TIGERweb/tigerWMS_Current/MapServer).

 ## Intercensal data

 Although the official population count occurs only every 10 years, the census calculates estimates of populations for the between years.
 These intercensal datasets are provided through the [Population and Housing Unit Estimates](https://www.census.gov/programs-surveys/popest/data/tables.html) program, and are listed separately for the years 2000-2010 and 2010-2018.
 Note that some data for some levels are only available starting after 2010.
-In addition to just population numbers, these [datasets](https://www.census.gov/data/tables/time-series/demo/popest/2010s-total-metro-and-micro-statistical-areas.html) also include information about the components of change such as number of births and deaths, net domestic and internation migration.
+In addition to population totals, these [datasets](https://www.census.gov/data/tables/time-series/demo/popest/2010s-total-metro-and-micro-statistical-areas.html) also include information about the components of change such as number of births and deaths, net domestic and international migration.

 | Level  | Description | years |
 |--------|-------------|-------|